Finding inspiration, inspiring delight

 Beyond the book

 The Book Arts Studio offers opportunities for creative endeavors of many kinds.
-For example, recent graduate Sara Kenwood (BFA in Art & Design) used the studio's metal typefaces in her senior project, "I will."
+For example, recent graduate Sara Kenward (BFA in Art & Design) used the studio's metal typefaces in her senior project, "I will."

 She created a series of ceramic cups, each stamped with a unique act of kindness.
 At a community event, people were offered the opportunity to take ownership of a cup, and thus commit to the regular performance of its inscribed act of kindness.